NASA-IMPACT/veda-auth-central/docs/architecture-decision-records/layering-on-keycloak.md

      - Leverages Keycloak’s infrastructure for execution and management.
    - **Cons:**
      - Requires deep customization of Keycloak, which could complicate future upgrades and maintenance.
+     - Does not fully address the need for a centralized and application-specific authorization layer.
      - Increases development time and complexity within Keycloak, potentially leading to higher long-term costs.

 3. **Add a Custom Layer on Top of Keycloak** (Chosen Option)
    - **Pros:**
-     - Provides the flexibility to implement specific authorization logic and policy enforcement.
+     - Provides the flexibility to implement specific business logic, including fine-grained authorization and user management.
      - Allows Keycloak to be upgraded and maintained independently of the custom logic.
      - Supports the scalability and customization needs of Veda Auth Central without overly complicating the core IAM solution.
    - **Cons:**